Travel in the Spiritual Worlds

 The literalist is largely cut off from the power of sacred symbols and therefore from religious experience.
 This being the case, the individual turns to external authorities for guidance.
 Faith-based religions which rely mostly on external authorities are excellent places for the autocrats and the power hungry to gain followers because it is easy to gain the trust of those that consider faith a saving virtue.
 Religious language is easily learned and easily manipulated, and con artists have been using religion for centuries to swindle the unsuspecting.

+Tradition is about the past and representing it as accurately as possible.
 To control the image of the ideal past is to control the minds of the people in the present, and this is the reason that history must be changed and manipulated by those who seek to inspire faith on one hand and gain authority over others on the other.
 Such activity can be justified because a false story that inspires religious faith is superior to a true story that is neutral or even worse, causes religious doubt.
-Evangelicals sometimes quote the biblical verse telling them to be "wise as serpents" to justify making false claims in an effort to bring others to Christ.

-Without religious experience, faith is a fragile thing that must be nurtured at all costs, even at the expense of truth.
-The rise of "religious illiteracy" which occurred across Christian denotations during the later part of the eighteenth century and continues today means there are few Christians who can challenge the accuracy of questionable claims, interpretations, and histories.
+Without religious experience and the use of symbols that give access to it, faith is a fragile thing that must be nurtured at all costs, even at the expense of truth.
+The rise of "religious illiteracy" which occurred across Christian denominations during the latter part of the eighteenth century and continues today means there are few Christians who can challenge the accuracy of questionable claims, interpretations, and histories.

 It is therefore simple to define the world view of people who believe themselves to be religious conservatives.
 All that is needed is to tell them what all the good people in some idealized past believed, and they will believe the same thing.
 The fact that the past as described never existed is of little importance.

-As an example of false history, many founding fathers were Unitarians (as were John Adams and Thomas Jefferson), Deists, and Masons (heretical groups), and were most influenced by the early modern and enlightenment philosophers who were suspicious of religion and its irrational elements.
+In addition to the acceptance of radical doctrines, we have the additional factor of false histories which sell well to modern Christians and which have become wide spread in Christian communities.
+For instance, many founding fathers were Unitarians or Anglicans (John Adams and Thomas Jefferson), Deists, and Masons (heretical groups), and were most influenced by the early modern and enlightenment philosophers who were suspicious of religion and its irrational elements.
+Jefferson created his own version of the Bible editing out the supernatural or miraculous parts while maintaining the moral and philosophical parts making him the natural enemy of evangelicals and fundamentalists both of whom put a great emphasis on biblical miracles.
 Deists believed that God was distant and therefore forced national leaders to depend not on him for guidance but rather on the rule of law (a written Constitution), and on self-reliance, and self-determination.
 Religious wars had created chaos in Europe and they hoped to avoid recreating the same situation in the new world.
 Six out of the first seven Presidents of the United States were Unitarians or Deists for a significant period during their lives.
 The first protestant belief system focuses on the unity of God and denies the Trinity which, in turn, denies the unique role of Christ as the bringer of salvation (heretical by most Christian standards).
 The second (Deists) believes that God created the world but left mankind on his own to run it (God is disinterested and uninvolved in humanity's salvation).
+None of these groups ever even heard about the Christian "born again" movement which can much later historically.

-In the idealized (untrue) version as described by conservatives, these same people all wanted America to be a Christian theocracy.
+In the idealized (untrue) version as described by conservatives, these same people all wanted America to be an evangelical Christian theocracy run by born again Christian leaders.

 As another example of false history, in the early church, the most respected church leaders were the most sophisticated in their interpretation of scripture seeing layer upon layer of symbolism.
 In the idealized version, these elders and scholars were only interested in simplicity and a single interpretation.
-In other words they were good fundamentalists.
+In other words they were good fundamentalists and literalists who believed "every word in the Bible is true".

-In yet another example, the modern fundamentalists believe that the secular forces of government and the courts forced religion out of the schools, and that these institutions are responsible for America's increasing loss of faith.
+In yet another example of a false history, the modern fundamentalists and evangelicals believe that the secular forces of government and the courts forced religion out of the schools, and that these institutions are responsible for America's increasing loss of faith.

 However historically, it is Protestants and Catholics who could not agree on which Bible to use in the public schools and on whether to add biblical commentaries or not to the public school curriculum.
 They also jointly refused efforts to teach a generic form of Christianity and Judaism that would be acceptable to a wide cross-section of the population because they characterized it as too "unitarian".
 Christian leaders and educators therefore voluntarily removed religion from the public school system.
 This removal happened more than a century before the Supreme Court stopped school prayer in their 1962 decision which so angered conservative Christian groups.